noob4ik/tutorials/dice-game/README.md

 Let's refer to the [Fluence Book](https://fluence.network/docs/book/quickstart/publish.html) to guide us through the publishing process.

-## Dashboard
+## Verifying the application status

-After a successful publishing, you now have a deployed backend app with assigned `appId`.
-To check that's your application is created a healhy cluster, open [dash.fluence.network](http://dash.fluence.network).
-You will see
+Now you should have a deployed backend application with the assigned `appId`.
+To check that your application was launched on a healthy real-time cluster, check out the [Fluence Network Dashboard](http://dash.fluence.network).

+You should see something like this:

 <div style="text-align:center">
 <kbd>